robang74/git-functions/README.md

 * `pull`: short for `git pull`
 * `chpk`: short for `git cherry-pick`

-Pure git functions which do NOT alter the local nor the remote repositories:
+#### Pure git functions which do NOT alter the repositories

-* `lg`: show the log in a compact and fancy way
+* `lg`: show the log in a compact and fancy way, SHAs or files as args
-* `lt`: like lg but with all branches shown
+* `lt`: like lg but with all branches shown, files as args
 * `st`: short for `git status`
 * `ff`: short for `git diff`
 * `rl`: short for `git reflog`
 * `sw`: short for `git show`
-* `fpatch`: do a `git format-patch` for the commit, sha in arg
+* `fpatch`: do a `git format-patch` for the commit, SHA and opts in arg
 * `lsbr`: show the list of remote branches
 * `bsw`: short for `git switch`, the branch name as arg
-* `for-all-other-branches`: execute the args as commands for every branch
 * `lgrp`: find a string into the `lg` output

+#### Command execution on multiple branches

+This is a special function used to execute commands (cmds) on multiple branches:

+* `for-all-other-branches`: execute the args as commands for the branches
+  * --: per default runs over all the branches but not the current one
+  * -a: all the branches included the current
+  * -p: `git pull` before cmds
+  * -r: `git pull --rebase` before cmds
+  * -s: `git stash` before go and `git stash pop` when returns

+A custom branches selction could be specified in this way:

+    BRANCHES="uno due tre" for-all-other-branches 'cmds ${branch}'

+The `branch` variable is defined in the loop and its value is the branch name on which commands are currently executing.
+The single quotes around the commands string are necessary to avoid that the variable is expanded before starting the loop.

 Usage